skylarshaffer/vdj-video-edit-generator/README.md

 - .3gp
 - .ts

+## Roadmap

+[] Allow audio-source, video-source, and output-dir to accept filenames in addition to directories.

 ## AI Disclosure

 This code was written almost entirely by brute-force debug and revision by claude-3.5-sonnet in Cursor.
 I claim no responsibility for any of the above doe, I only shared because I figured someone else might be able to use it as well.